THESE ARE OUR WITNESSES?

 Witnesses for the Prosecution

-To begin with, the prosecution likes to suggest that there were three “witnesses” that identified Freeman as being Scott Macklem’s killer.
+To begin with, the prosecution likes to suggest that there were three “witnesses” that identified Kensu as being Scott Macklem’s killer.
 That is completely misleading.
 Though several people in the parking lot heard the shot that took the victim’s life, no one actually saw that shot.

 The three prosecution “witnesses” offered by the prosecution were Cathy Ballard, Richard Krueger, and Rene Gobeyn.